EliasReaz/eliasreaz.github.io/_posts/2024-07-10-Find-Prime-Numbers.md

 tags: [Python, Primes]
 ---

 Prime number is a natural number that is greater than 1 and has two distinct divisors, 1 and itself.
-For example, 2, 3, 5, 7, 11, 13, and so on.
-In this post I'm going to run through a function in Python that can quickly find all the Prime numbers below a given value.
-I have cleverly utilized python set() function to find prime numbers.
+For example, 2, 3, 5, 7, 11, 13 are prime numbers as they all have only two distinct divisors, 1 and the number itself.
+In this post I'm presenting a Python script that can quickly find all the Prime numbers below a given value, n.
+I have utilized Python set() functions in this regard.

 Let's get into it!

 ---

-First let's set a variable n which is the upper limit numbers we want to search through.
-We'll start with 20 to search all prime numbers that exist that are equal to or smaller than 20.
+First let's set a variable n, which is the upper limit of a series from 2 to n.
+This is the series we like to search through to detect prime numbers.
+As an example, we set n=20.

 ```python
 n = 20
 ```

-The smallest true Prime number is 2, so we want to start by creating a list of numbers than need checking so every integer between 2 and n (n is the upper bound).
-We use n+1 as the range logic is not inclusive of the upper limit we set there
+We use n+1 in the range logic, range(2, n+1), as n+1 is not inclusive of the upper limit and 1 is not a prime number.

-Instead of using a list, we're going to use a set.
-The reason for this is that set has a special function, difference_update(), that will allow us to eliminate non-primes during our search.
+Instead of using a list, we use a set as set has a special function, difference_update(), that will allow us to eliminate non-primes during our search.
+We will see soon how set function is utilized.

 ```python
 number_range = set(range(2, n+1))